 - Cons: none, except the need to change carriers once the weight limit is reached

-- BEST FOR infant and young babies
+BEST FOR infant and young babies

 Ergo baby organic baby carrier.
 One of our best purchases to date, an excellent carrier that we used with our youngest and then gave on loan to two friends.

 BEST FOR Toddlers (if using with babies and very young kids, it is advisable to buy the baby insert)

-For hikes and older children, we are fond of the Deuter Kid Comfort baby carrier, which you can see in use by Little Ms E in this photo.
+For hikes and older children, we are fond of the Deuter Kid Comfort baby carrier, which you can see in use by Little Ms. E in this photo.

 When selecting a back carrier for hiking, for instance, make sure they are built for the outdoors: some city-carriers look the same as sports one but do not offer the same level of comfort

-Best travel Pram /Stroller for babies and toddlers
+A traveling stroller for babies and toddlers